 Nonphysical evidence, such as witness testimony, is also admissible.
 Many witnesses can connect with jurors in ways that paper documents cannot.

-Insurance Company Defenses
+Insurance Company Defenses in Minnesota

 Strong, evidence-based claims help Brainerd, MN injury lawyers negotiate settlements from a position of strength.
 But the amount of evidence is not the only consideration in settlement negotiations.